omaryasser/oyaraouf/app/thoughts/data/resume-advices.md

 ## Template

-View the template's code and how it looks at https://omaryasser.github.io/html-resume/resume.html.
+View a template and its HTML at https://github.com/omaryasser/html-resume.

 1. **Edit the Template**: Open the HTML template file and replace the information with your own details.